 My best suggestion is soaking the quinoa in a large bowl of water for 30-45 minutes prior to cooking.
 Rinse well.
 This will help remove the bitter-taste to the finished product.
 Cook according to package directions.

-- 1 cup of cooked quinoa (any color will do)
+- 1 cup cooked quinoa any color will do

-- 1 cup of chopped spinach leaves (I used baby spinach leaves)
+- 1 cup chopped spinach leaves I used baby spinach leaves

-- 2 tablespoon of low sodium soy sauce, Sriracha sauce or other hot sauce that you love or Worcheshire sauce
+- 2 tablespoon gluten free tamari Sriracha sauce or other hot sauce that you love or Worcheshire sauce

 Knead to Cook is a blog that was created as a way to share healthy recipes with my friends.
 It has exploded and reached new friends worldwide.
 I believe that food is the common bond that we all share.
 Easy, simply prepared dishes that are healthy are my focus.
 Farm-to-table, minimally processed foods help fuel your body and mind.
 I’m a mom, avid runner and admitted gym rat.
 I love creating new recipes and re-creating old family recipes with my own spin.
 Empowering others is my main mission.